With many online brokers operating in Germany, finding the right one for your investing needs can be challenging.

 Scalable Capital at a glance

-Founded in 2014, Scalable Capital is a German fintech that offers two services: Brokerage, where you can trade shares, ETFs, funds, crypto, and derivatives and invest via a savings plan by yourself, and a Wealth Service (Robo-advisor), where you get a personalized portfolio managed by Scalable Capital.
+Founded in 2014, Scalable Capital is a Munich-based German fintech offering two distinct services: a brokerage service for trading shares, ETFs, funds, crypto, and derivatives (plus savings plans for systematic investing), and a Wealth Service (robo-advisor) that provides a personalised portfolio managed by Scalable Capital on your behalf.

 Pros